An overview of our Intent, Implementation and Impact

 Students will build their character

 At the Academy, we are totally committed to improving the life chances and aspirations of students.
 We ensure students have access to a wider curriculum which provides numerous opportunities in sport, robotics and programming, performing (Drama, Choir and Dance), world of work, volunteering and DofE / outdoor pursuits, Film and Art club.
 Where students can continue to experience and enjoy subjects even if they no longer study them.
-An extensive enrichment programme has the intent to support the development of students into well rounded citizens including our bespoke Trentham Academy Bucket List, which we actively encourage students to be a part of.
+An extensive enrichment programme has the intent to support the development of students into well rounded citizens including our bespoke Trentham Academy Doctorate, which we actively encourage students to be a part of.

 Students will develop their cultural, moral, social, mental and physical development

 At Trentham Academy, we pride ourselves on delivering a curriculum which includes SMSC (Spiritual, Moral, Social and Cultural) embedded within the curriculum.
 PSHE, including SMSC, is championed at the Academy in order to develop students as a whole, not just academically, to ensure that they are fully prepared for life in modern Britain.
-The PSHE curriculum is delivered through SPARK days (Social, Personal and Relationship, Knowledge) where external and internal delivery ensures that learning is linked to the real world and experiences.
+The PSHE curriculum is delivered through Aspire 4 Life days (Social, Personal and Relationship, Knowledge) where external and internal delivery ensures that learning is linked to the real world and experiences.
 Students are encouraged to take part in a range of sporting, cultural and charitable activities.
 Links with local and national businesses enrich the curriculum offer and help to contextualise learning.

 Students will secure foundations for progression